-School Psychology, M.A. (restricted to School Psychology, Ph.D. students)
+School Psychology, M.A. (restricted to Psychology, Ph.D. students—School concentration only)

 The purpose of the School Psychology MA degree is to provide training for students enrolled in the PhD program in School Psychology to develop introductory skills and knowledge in historical and current foundations of school psychology practice and in evidence-based assessment and interventions related to students’ learning and behavior in school and school-related settings.

 - Students will successfully administer, score, and write a report describing performance on an individual intelligence test.